MonetCarriere/Nginx-Docker-Project/README.md

 Runs `server.js` using **Node.js** when the container starts.

-- AFTER THAT, I created 3 instances of the express app.
+### - After that, I created 3 instances of the express app.

 How you create multiple instances of the app is by using docker compose which is in a yaml file (**docker-compose.yaml**)